ryankueter/GChartsBlazorfied/README.md

 ### Configuration Files

 Each chart can be configured using the element attributes or the chart options class.
-The options class enables developer to supply the same configuration to multiple charts.
-And to override the configuration supplied by the options, you provide configuration using the element attributes:
+The options class enables developer to provide the same configuration to multiple charts.
+To override the configuration provided by the options, you configure the element attributes:

 * Area Chart (AreaChartOptions)
 * Bar Chart (BarChartOptions)